[sic][sic][sic]

 The Miniluv project uses short poetic phrases to satirize slogans, branding, and human behavior.

-Thus far, the campaign has produced both physical and virtual ephemera, including billboards, posters, murals, newspaper centerfolds, pins, and t-shirts.
+So far, the campaign has produced both physical and virtual ephemera, including billboards, posters, murals, newspaper centerfolds, pins, and t-shirts.

 2024 Queens